 The WaterRower Natural rowing machine is a stunning piece of fitness equipment and offers an amazing simulation of the feel of on-the-water rowing.
 The Zen-like pleasure of rowing is further complimented by using a water flywheel to add a new dimension to your daily workout.

-The user-friendly S4 monitor has a large readout display for stroke rate, heart rate (with optional chest strap), total strokes, calorie, watts, intensity, and distance.
+The most popular rower in the series, the Natural features a user-friendly Series 4 performance monitor with a large readout display showing stroke rate, heart rate (with optional chest strap), total strokes, calorie, watts, intensity, and distance.

 The specs on the WaterRower Natural rowing machine are:

 Built by hand in Warren, Rhode Island, the WaterRower Natural rowing machine has a gorgeous ash frame made from domestic wood from the Appalachian mountains.